inkVerb/VIP/501/Lesson-12.md

 ___

-# Assignments
+# Roadmap Assignments

-You can work on various projects to hone your skills
+Features to be added

 1. Add Pagination:
   - Media Library
   - Pieces & Trash
-  - Series
+  - Series AJAX
-2. Podcast Creator:
-  - Field in edit.php
-    - Can be special upload or from Media Library chooser
-  - Database field in
-    - `pieces`
-    - `publications`
-    - `publication_history`
-  - Podcast RSS iTunes-ready fields
-    - Use the Podcast XML feed example as a template
-    - Add iTunes podcast image & categories to Settings & `blog_settings` table
-  - Create podcast.php
-    - Create the RSS feed
-    - Update .htaccess with `RewriteRule` recognition
+2. SEO per piece
+  - Add code to the `<!-- SEO -->` section of in.head.php
+  - Retrieve any featured image or shortened content from a piece
+  - Use this to change `$blog_description` & `$seo_image` per piece
 3. Style website with CSS
   - Blog & Pieces
   - Logged-in pages